HOME

 • 7th Guitar Chords consist of the 1st, 3rd, 5th and ♭7th notes of a Major Scale

-• 'C' chords, are based on the C major scale which consists of no sharps or flats.
+• 'C' chords are based on the scale of C major which consists of no sharps or flats.

 • The scale reads as follows: C - D - E - F - G - A - B